AlloyCI/alloy_ci/README.md

 1. Make sure all environment variables are present.
 See [here](doc/README.md#configuration) for more info.
    You can save them in a `.env` file, and source them before running any `mix` task
 1. Create and migrate the database with `mix ecto.setup`
-1. Run tests with `mix test` or start a development server with `mix phx.server`
+1. Run tests with `make unit` or start a development server with `make run`
 1. Code & send your PR when ready

 Before contributing, please read our [Code of Conduct](CODE_OF_CONDUCT.md) and